Washington DC Inmate Records

 As an incentive for good behavior, the DC DOC allows face-to-face visits for eligible inmates.
 This new development began on June 22, 2015.
 Please refer to the visitation schedule dates on the agency's webpage to determine the next face-to-face visiting day.

-The District of Columbia's state prisons and county jails are responsible for incarcerating offenders convicted of crimes committed within the District.
+Washington DC's state prisons and county jails are responsible for incarcerating offenders convicted of crimes committed within the District.
 The Department of Corrections (DOC) is responsible for the operation of the state prison system, while the Department of Youth Rehabilitation Services (DYRS) oversees juvenile detention facilities.
 There are also several privately operated correctional facilities within the District.

 The DOC operates three adult correctional facilities: the Central Detention Facility (CDF), the Lorton Correctional Complex (LCC), and the Correctional Treatment Facility (CTF).
 The CDF is located in Southeast Washington and houses approximately 1,700 inmates.
 The LCC, which is located in Fairfax County, Virginia, houses around 2,400 inmates.
 The CTF is a privately operated facility that houses about 1,200 inmates.